4site-interactive-studios/engrid/reference-materials/docs/rememberme.md

 **fieldClearSelectorTargetLocation**: A string that is set to `'before'`, `'after'`, or `'rightSide'`.
 When set to `'rightSide'`, the target is wrapped in a flex container and the "Clear Autofill" link is appended into that same wrapper so it sits on the right side of the target element.
 Defaults to 'before'.

 **fieldClearLabel**: A string containing the text for the "Clear Autofill" link that appears when data is being auto-filled.
 Defaults to `(clear autofill)`.
+This label supports two dynamic features:

+- **`$username` token**: Any occurrence of `$username` is replaced with the remembered supporter's first name (`supporter.firstName`).
+If no name is available for that supporter, the `$username` token (and a leading space, if any) is removed.
+Make sure `supporter.firstName` is included in `fieldNames` so its value is stored/restored by RememberMe.
+- **Clickable segment via `{...}`**: Any text wrapped in curly braces `{...}` becomes the clickable "clear" link, while the text outside the braces is rendered as plain, non-clickable text.
+When no braces are present, the entire element stays clickable (legacy behavior).

+  Example: setting `fieldClearLabel: "Welcome Back! {Not $username?}"` renders as `Welcome Back! ` followed by a clickable `Not John?` link (assuming the remembered first name is "John").
+Clicking `Not John?` clears the autofilled data, exactly like the default "Clear Autofill" link.

 **cookieName**: String dictating the name of the cookie stores the autofill data.
 Defaults to 'engrid-autofill'.